ehanahamed/quizfreely/docs/dev/production/api-setup.md

 If the systemd service is running successfully, quizfreely-api should be on port `:8008` by default.

-We use Caddy to let the quizfreely-api process on port `:8008` be accessed from `api.quizfreely.com` with https.
-See [caddy-setup.md](./caddy-setup.md) to finish setting up quizfreely-api.
+We use Caddy to let quizfreely-web's process on port `:8080` be accessed from `quizfreely.com`, and quizfreely-web proxies quizfreely-api's process on port `:8008` to be accessed from `quizfreely.com/api` with https and stuff.
+See [caddy-setup.md](./caddy-setup.md) to finish setting up quizfreely-api and quizfreely-web.

 For instructions to manage & backup the database see [db.md](./db.md)